vboyev-MSFT/defender-docs/defender-endpoint/run-analyzer-macos.md

 Usage example: `sudo ./MDESupportTool -d`

 > [!NOTE]
-> The log level autoreset feature only available in 2405 or newer client version.
+> The log level autoreset feature is only available in 2405 or newer client version.

 ### Positional arguments